 Do you have a pressing legal question?
 Is this something you should discuss with an experienced attorney?
 We would like to hear from you.
 Our principal areas of practice are divorce and family law; estate planning and probate; DUI and general criminal defense, as well as family defense representation.

 Whenever a client needs legal advice, our goal is to assist him or her in overcoming legal obstacles in a positive and meaningful way, with the best possible outcome and with what promises to be a brighter future.
 Accomplishing this requires productive attorney-client communications, honesty, and trust.

-We cannot make assurances that the judge will rule favorably on every issue or that a jury verdict of “not guilty” will be a sure thing.
+We cannot make assurances that the judge will rule favorably on every issue or that every result will be a sure thing.
 What our Phoenix attorneys do promise is to provide outstanding legal representation in everything we do.
 Each member of our legal team is wholly dedicated to the client’s case.
-Regardless of whether the matter at hand is a difficult civil appeal from the family court’s property division in divorce, for instance, or a challenging criminal appeal from a class 1 misdemeanor DUI conviction or vehicular homicide.
+Regardless of whether the matter at hand is a difficult civil appeal from the family court’s property division in divorce, for instance, or a challenging probate litigation, or even a complex trust matter.
 We are all in.